 OAuth2.0 Configuration and Technical Details

-Article Summary
+Article summary

 Within this article, we will be digging deep into the technical details of how Tulip implements OAuth for Connector Authentication.
 OAuth is powerful, but this comes with some added complexity.
 This guide is intended to address any technical questions around what Tulip supports, and how it is integrated.

-Tulip Authentication Flow
+Tulip Authorization Code Flow

 Tulip initiates the authentication process when testing a Connector or running a Connector Function within an application.